wp-plugins/jm-last-twit-shortcode/readme.txt

 == Changelog ==

+= 3.4.1 =
+* 16 Mar 2014
+* Fix a little typo in screen_name and username that broke links to Twitter's profile

 = 3.4 =
 * 10 Mar 2014
 * Add finer checking for PHP environnement so you do not get fatal error if requirements are not ok